Anas-RI/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge		Add 128 to the variable TRUEKNOWLEDGE 9-divide_and_rule		Devide the variables POWER by DIVIDE 10-love_exponent_breath		Display result of var BREATH to the power var LOVE
+8-true_knowledge		Add 128 to the variable TRUEKNOWLEDGE 9-divide_and_rule		Devide the variables POWER by DIVIDE 10-love_exponent_breath		Display result of var BREATH to the power var LOVE 11-binary_to_decimal		Convert var BINARY from base 2 to base 10